Delaware County Engineer 50 Channing Street Delaware, Ohio 43015

 Owners or operators of vehicles that are between 60% and 100% of the Ohio legal load limit for that particular vehicle can purchase a "Posted Road permit".
 For a fee of $150 per vehicle, the vehicle is entitled to travel on a posted road, with certain restrictions.
 First, the vehicle may not cross a bridge with a posted weight restriction.
 Second, the vehicle may not use posted roads as through roads to get to a destination on another road, if a route exists that does not use a posted road.
 The intent of the posted road permit is to restrict travel on posted roads to only those vehicles over 60% of Ohio legal load that absolutely must travel to or from a destination on that particular road.

 Click here for the list of posted roads - Effective February 1 to June 1

 Bridge weight limits on township and county roads in Delaware County can be found here.

 For contact information, click here.

 We accept cash, check or credit cards for payment of permit fees.
-Online credit card payments are processed through Official Payments Corporation.
+Online credit card payments are processed through Point & Pay.
 Please note that the service provider charges a convenience fee.

 Click here to get the FREE Adobe Acrobat reader